TL;DR

 Should I use HomeAdvisor or ProFix Directory?

-Use HomeAdvisor when you want multiple quotes quickly, when you live outside Ohio, or when your job is a category we do not cover.
-Use ProFix Directory when you want to verify an Ohio contractor's license before any phone call, when you want to weight permit-pull history against star ratings, or when you want to use an AI agent to research contractors.
+Use HomeAdvisor when you want multiple quotes quickly or when your job is a category ProFix does not cover.
+Use ProFix Directory when you want to review public-record evidence before any phone call, weight Ohio permit-pull history against star ratings where available, or use an AI agent to research contractors.
 Many homeowners use both.

 Does ProFix Directory have something like the HomeAdvisor cost guide?

 Yes.
-ProFix publishes structured cost guides at /cost covering typical Northwest Ohio price ranges by job type.
-They are written specifically for Ohio housing stock — older Toledo plumbing, Cleveland snowbelt roofing, Cincinnati basement waterproofing, Dayton storm-recovery patterns — rather than national averages.
+ProFix publishes structured cost guides at /cost, including national state-level guides and Ohio examples such as older Toledo plumbing, Cleveland snowbelt roofing, Cincinnati basement waterproofing, and Dayton storm-recovery patterns.

 Sources and what we got wrong

-References used in this comparison include the HomeAdvisor homepage, the HomeAdvisor True Cost Guide, Angi Inc. public filings (HomeAdvisor became part of the Angi family after the 2017 IAC merger creating ANGI Homeservices Inc., rebranded to Angi Inc. in 2021), the Ohio eLicense system, and the ProFix methodology.
+References used in this comparison include the HomeAdvisor homepage, the HomeAdvisor True Cost Guide, the FTC press release on the March 2023 HomeAdvisor lead-sales settlement, Angi Inc. public filings (HomeAdvisor became part of the Angi family after the 2017 IAC merger creating ANGI Homeservices Inc., rebranded to Angi Inc. in 2021), the Ohio eLicense system, and the ProFix methodology.
 Lead-match dynamics and contractor-pricing structures change frequently; if a specific claim is out of date or wrong, report it at /contact and we will correct it.
 The ProFix Editorial Team reviews this page quarterly.